 Reach for this book when your child feels targeted or isolated because of a physical difference, especially if they are struggling with the cruelty of peer judgment.
 This historical novel follows Gwendoline, a girl with albinism living in 17th century England during the Great Plague.
 Because of her white hair and pale skin, she is branded a witch by a superstitious and fearful community.
 It is a powerful exploration of finding internal validation when the world offers only labels.
 While the setting is historical, the emotional core of managing bullying and self-acceptance is deeply relevant for the 8 to 12 age range.
 Parents will appreciate the way it models resilience and bravery in the face of systemic misunderstanding and fear.

 The book deals with historical medical trauma and the plague in a direct, realistic manner.
-The discrimination Gwendoline faces is secularly motivated by superstition rather than religious dogma, though the era's religious overtones are present.
 The resolution is realistic and hopeful, focusing on personal agency rather than a magical fix for society's prejudices.

-A middle-grade reader who feels like an outsider or has been bullied for a physical trait.
+A middle-grade reader who feels like an outsider or has experienced bullying.
 It is perfect for the child who enjoys historical 'survival' stories but needs a protagonist who wins through empathy and intelligence rather than just physical force.

 Parents should be aware of the descriptions of plague symptoms, which can be vivid.
 Reading about the 1665 Great Plague together can provide helpful historical context for the community's irrational fear.
-A parent might see their child withdrawing from social groups or coming home upset because classmates called them 'weird' or made fun of a physical characteristic.
+A parent might see their child withdrawing from social groups or coming home upset because of bullying or unkind remarks from classmates.

 Younger readers (8-9) will focus on the 'mean' behavior of the villagers and Gwendoline's bravery.
 Older readers (11-12) will better grasp the nuance of how fear and ignorance drive people to create scapegoats.

-Unlike many 'witch' stories that lean into fantasy, this is a grounded historical look at how being 'different' was once a matter of life and death, making the protagonist's resilience feel exceptionally earned.
+Unlike many 'witch' stories that lean into fantasy, this is a grounded historical look at how prejudice and superstition could endanger those who were perceived as a threat, making the protagonist's resilience feel exceptionally earned. """

 Set in 1665 England, Gwendoline is a young girl born with albinism.
 In a time of extreme superstition and the looming threat of the plague, her appearance leads neighbors to accuse her of witchcraft.
 As the disease spreads and social order collapses, Gwendoline must rely on her knowledge of healing and her own inner strength to survive and help those who persecuted her.